 The best way to create an address system and begin labeling focuses on optimal pick paths.
 Your layout and labels need to create a direct line from point A to point B with workers taking the shortest routes possible.
 With the right labeling method, you’ll see efficiency.
 Without it, get ready for the chaos.

-What Does a Warehouse Address Look Like?
+What Is Warehouse Labelling and Look Like?